carefreebee/Hire-Hub/README.md

 -   TODO:

 ⚠️⚠️⚠️ URGENT UPDATE ⚠️⚠️⚠️
+ASSESSED_BY MUST BE REFERENCED INTO THE USER?.USER ID INSTEAD OF HAVING ROLE INSTEAD OF ["recruitment_staff"] DO THIS INSTEAD [1, 2, 3, 4]

+⚠️⚠️⚠️ URGENT UPDATE ⚠️⚠️⚠️
 EVALUATE PAGE WILL DISPLAY RECRUITMENT STAGE INTO IN PROGRESS INSTEAD OF THE STAGE NAME

 DEPARTMENT/OFFICE's POV: